-In the 4 years that they've been together they have had the pleasure of opening up for country rock legends The Outlaws at the Levoy Theater in Millville, NJ and Savoy Brown, Marcia Ball, Tab Benoit and Charlie Musselwhite at The Sellersville Theater in Sellersville PA. and The Nighthawks at the Bucks County Blues Society's annual Christmas Party.
+In the 6 years that they've been together they have had the pleasure of opening up for country rock legends The Outlaws and Shemekia Copeland at the Levoy Theater in Millville, NJ and Savoy Brown, Marcia Ball, Tab Benoit and Charlie Musselwhite at The Sellersville Theater in Sellersville PA. and The Nighthawks at the Bucks County Blues Society's annual Christmas Party.
 In addition to playing at many of the bars and clubs in the Mid-Atlantic region, they've played many of the festivals in the area including The Point Pleasant Jazz & Blues Festival, The Lehigh River Blues Jam, The Olde Kings Jazz Festival in Swedesboro, NJ, The Hank Story Fall Fling for The Bucks County Blues Society, The Olde Kings Blues Knite is Swedesboro, NJ, The Summertime Blues Festival in Have de Grace, MD, The Anglesea Blues Festival in Wildwood, NJ, The Paoli Blues Festival in Paoli, PA.

 In November of 2013 the band was inducted from Delaware into the "Blues Hall Of Fame".
 In addition to playing in the Mid-Atlantic region, The Tone Blasters played some gigs in Ajijic Mexico in 2014 including the Mexican National Chili Cookoff.
 Blue Jay Slim and Kenny Githens joined Georgie Bonds on the 1st Annual "Blues Cruisin' Lunch" aboard the Spirit Of Philadelphia down the Delaware River.